joaaomanooel/cli-tasknova/README.md

 # TaskNova CLI

-TaskNova is a command-line interface (CLI) task management tool built in Go using the Cobra framework.
-It helps you manage tasks and notes efficiently through terminal commands.
+A powerful command-line task manager built with Go.

 ## Features

 - Create tasks with title, description, and priority
 - List all tasks with formatted output
+- Update tasks by ID
 - Delete tasks by ID
 - Persistent storage using JSON format
 - Simple and intuitive command-line interface